First Lady Casey DeSantis Announces Hope Florida Initiative Expansion to Serve Florida Veterans

 “As a veteran and Governor of the most military and veteran-friendly state in the nation, I am proud of the work we do to support our veterans and their families,” said Governor Ron DeSantis.
 “As a state and nation, we owe a great debt to those who have served and sacrificed for our freedom, and this expansion is a testament to our commitment to providing a pathway forward for Floridians who wore the uniform.”

 “We are honored to join First Lady Casey DeSantis’ Hope Florida initiative,” said Florida Department of Veterans’ Affairs Executive Director James S. “Hammer” Hartsell.
 “Because of this administration’s passionate focus on veterans’ advocacy, Florida continues to be the most veteran sought-after and veteran-friendly state in the nation.
-Our department looks forward to the many ways that through Hope Florida we will better be able to connect Florida veterans and their families to supports and benefits available through government and the local community.”
+Our department looks forward to the many ways Hope Florida will be able to connect Florida veterans and their families with services and support through government and the local community.”

 “Those who have valiantly served our nation and ensured our freedoms deserve the utmost respect and support during their time of need,” said Florida Department of Children and Families Secretary Shevaun Harris.
 “First Lady DeSantis has been a stalwart champion for Floridians’ best interests, as evidenced by the over 78,000 children and families who have benefited from Hope Florida – A Pathway to Prosperity.
 I am thrilled for Hope Florida’s expansion to include these real-life heroes who, along with their spouses and children, made incredible sacrifices to defend our great nation and protect its citizens.”